NinaZumel/NinaZumel.github.io/_books/2019-06-18-the-boris-karloff-horror-anthology.md

 ---
+author: Boris Karloff (Editor)
 author_profile: true
+book_category: Weird/Fantasy/Macabre
+date: 2019-06-18
 layout: review
-date: 2019-06-18
-title: "The Boris Karloff Horror Anthology"
-author: Boris Karloff (Editor)
-book_category: Weird, Fantasy and Macabre
 olid: OL27314460M
+title: The Boris Karloff Horror Anthology
 ---

 The third of three "terror tale" anthologies ostensibly edited by Boris Karloff.
 The entries in this anthology were more "pulpy" feeling than in the previous two.